nodeshift/opossum/docs/opossum.md

 -   `options` **[Object][58]** Options for the [CircuitBreaker][6]
     -   `options.timeout` **[Number][59]** The time in milliseconds that action should be allowed to execute before timing out.
 Default 10000 (10 seconds)
-    -   `options.maxFailures` **[Number][59]** The number of times the circuit can fail before opening.
+    -   `options.maxFailures` **[Number][59]** (Deprecated) The number of times the
+        circuit can fail before opening.
 Default 10.
     -   `options.resetTimeout` **[Number][59]** The time in milliseconds to wait before setting the breaker to `halfOpen` state, and trying the action again.
+        Default: 30000 (30 seconds)
     -   `options.rollingCountTimeout` **[Number][59]** Sets the duration of the
         statistical rolling window, in milliseconds.
 This is how long Opossum keeps metrics for the circuit breaker to use and for publishing.
 Default: 10000
     -   `options.rollingCountBuckets` **[Number][59]** Sets the number of buckets the
-        statistical window is divided into.
-So, if options.rollingCountTimeout is 10000, and options.rollingCountBuckets is 10, the statistical window will be 1000 1 second snapshots in the statistical window.
+        rolling statistical window is divided into.
+So, if options.rollingCountTimeout is 10000, and options.rollingCountBuckets is 10, then the statistical window will be 1000 1 second snapshots in the statistical window.
 Default: 10
-    -   `options.name` **[String][60]** the circuit name to use when reporting stats
+    -   `options.name` **[String][60]** the circuit name to use when reporting stats.
+        Default: the name of the function this circuit controls.
-    -   `options.rollingPercentilesEnabled` **[boolean][61]** indicates whether
+    -   `options.rollingPercentilesEnabled` **[boolean][61]** This property indicates
-        execution latencies should be tracked and calculated as percentiles.
+        whether execution latencies should be tracked and calculated as percentiles.
         If they are disabled, all summary statistics (mean, percentiles) are returned as -1.
 Default: false
     -   `options.capacity` **[Number][59]** the number of concurrent requests allowed.
-        If the number currently executing functions is equal to options.capacity, further calls to `fire()` are rejected until at least one of the current requests completes.
+        If the number currently executing function calls is equal to options.capacity, further calls to `fire()` are rejected until at least one of the current requests completes.
+Default: `Number.MAX_SAFE_INTEGER`.
     -   `options.errorThresholdPercentage` **[Number][59]** the error percentage at
         which to open the circuit and start short-circuiting requests to fallback.
+        Default: 50
     -   `options.enabled` **[boolean][61]** whether this circuit is enabled upon
         construction.
 Default: true
     -   `options.allowWarmUp` **[boolean][61]** determines whether to allow failures
         without opening the circuit during a brief warmup period (this is the `rollingCountDuration` property).
 Default: false
         allow before enabling the circuit.
 This can help in situations where no matter what your `errorThresholdPercentage` is, if the first execution times out or fails, the circuit immediately opens.
 Default: 0
     -   `options.volumeThreshold` **[Number][59]** the minimum number of requests within
         the rolling statistical window that must exist before the circuit breaker can open.
 This is similar to `options.allowWarmUp` in that no matter how many